26 Worst Belly Fat Myths, According to Experts

-“You don’t need to eat small meals every two hours,” says Bella.
-“You can more effectively increase your metabolism by eating three balanced meals and one snack per day.”
-Not only will you feel more satisfied and fuller longer by eating a full meal, but you’ll still keeping your blood sugar levels stable and won’t risk overeating to the same degree as you might if you graze on foods throughout the day.
-For more insights into your metabolism, don’t miss these 31 Things You Did Today to Slow Your Metabolism.
+"You don't need to eat small meals every two hours," says Bella.
+"You can more effectively increase your metabolism by eating three balanced meals and one snack per day."
+Not only will you feel more satisfied and fuller longer by eating a full meal, but you'll still keeping your blood sugar levels stable and won't risk overeating to the same degree as you might if you graze on foods throughout the day.
+For more insights into your metabolism, don't miss these 31 Ways You Messed Up Your Metabolism Today.

 Myth: You Need To Eat Less

 Truth: If you drastically cut back on the number of calories—instead of improving the quality of your calories—you'll likely do damage to your metabolism and miss out on long-term success.

 Yes, calorie counting can be one way to lose weight.
 But experts consistently say that your body will go into starvation mode and slow down metabolism so as to hang onto the calories it gets when it finally gets them.
 "Not eating enough is actually detrimental to your metabolism," says Bella.
 "It can slow it down, making it harder for you to lose weight and maintain it."
 Keep your metabolism up by eating balanced and carefully planned out meals that focus on high-quality, fresh ingredients.

 Myth: Eating Cherries Reduces Belly Fat